 PEARL OF WISDOM:

 The earlier on the pipeline, you will install a water softener, safer your pipes.
 As hard water will get less time to spend in pipelines because as soon as it will enter in your home’s pipeline, it will be converted into soft water.
 Installing a water softener is pretty easy as Discussed below.

-How to Install a Water Softener?
+How to Install a Water Softener with a loop?